 And with 150,000 advance mail ballots still outstanding, it is likely that number will continue to grow.

 In addition, 1.94 million Kansans are registered to vote – 100,000 more than there were in the 2018 midterm elections.

-Still, Schwab said Kansans shouldn’t expect long lines at the polls, even as other states, ranging from Georgia to New York, have seen hour-plus wait times.
+Even still, Schwab said Kansans should not expect long lines at the polls, even as other states, ranging from Georgia to New York, have seen hour-plus wait times.

 Social distancing might make the wait seem longer than it actually is, he cautioned.

 “It shouldn’t take an hour to vote, it shouldn’t take a half hour to vote,” he said.
 “It should take 15, maybe 20 minutes at the most.”